Version: Unity 6.1 Alpha (6000.1)

 If your code executes in Edit mode in addition to Play mode, you can’t rely on resetting state on exiting Play mode.
 Your code might modify a static variable while in Edit mode, so you must reset the variable on entering Play mode instead.

-Note: Disabling domain reload skips MonoBehaviour.OnDisable and disabling scene reload skips MonoBehaviour.OnDestroy, so those methods are not appropriate for resetting state with domain reload disabled.
+Note: For scripts that execute in Edit mode, disabling domain reload skips MonoBehaviour.OnDisable and disabling scene reload skips MonoBehaviour.OnDestroy, which makes these methods inappropriate for resetting state in such scripts.
 For more information, refer to Details of disabling domain and scene reload.

 Resetting state on entering Play mode